Blockstream/satellite/README.md

 # Blockstream Satellite Receiver

 This repository contains the development source of the GNU Radio-based satellite receiver.

-The main files are the `.grc` flowgraphs organized within the `grc` folder.
+See the Wiki for setup and configuration information.

 ## Running from a Fresh Installation

-This transceiver have been developed and tested for GNU Radio version 3.7.10 or higher.
+This receiver has been developed and tested for GNU Radio version 3.7.10 or higher.

-In order to run the transceiver flowgraphs from a fresh GNU radio installation, first of all the custom modules have to be installed.
+In order to run the receiver from a fresh GNU radio installation, first of all the custom modules have to be installed.
 To do so, run:

 ```